 Come and visit the hospice garden as part of the National Open Garden Scheme!

-Our garden is a wonderful hidden gem on the outskirts of the city, designed to be a relaxing space and give therapeutic benefit to hospice patients.
-You’ll get to see:
+Our garden is a wonderful hidden gem on the outskirts of the city, designed to be a relaxing space and give therapeutic benefit to hospice patients and money raised from this event will help our patients to enjoy the garden even more!

 - Vegetable beds planted by patients and volunteers